 - What about existing apprenticeship schemes?

-• Practical skills and knowledge specific to their chosen industry or occupation.
+• Technical knowledge and skills specific to their chosen industry or occupation.

-• At least 45 days’ relevant and meaningful work placement (at no cost to employers).
+• A relevant and meaningful work placement with an employer of 315 hours (approximately 45 days), at no cost to employers.

 • Transferable skills for use in the workplace.

-The new T levels are currently being developed and will be fully in place by 2022.
+The new T Levels are currently being developed and will be fully in place by 2023.

-The NHF has questioned how well the new T level in hair and beauty will work in practice.
+The NHF/NBF has questioned how well the new T Level in hair and beauty will work in practice.

-NHF CEO Hilary Hall points out that the existing apprenticeship schemes offer much more workplace experience than the new T levels will.
+NHF/NBF CEO Hilary Hall points out that the existing apprenticeship schemes offer much more workplace experience than the new T Levels will.

 “Also, how and where are colleges going to find enough salons and barbershops – many of them already hard-pressed – to take on all these extra work experience trainees?